jeka-dev/jeka/README.md

 ![Logo of Jerkar](https://github.com/jerkar/jerkar/blob/master/doc/jerkar.png)

-Jerkar is a complete built system ala Maven or Gradle but using **Java** code only to describe builds.
+Jerkar is a complete built system ala Maven or Gradle but using only a **Java** internal DSL to describe builds : no XML, no foreign language.
 It is intended to build project written in Java language but can be used for any task execution purpose.

 # Motivation
 Using the same language for building a project than the one it is coded in brings valuable benefits :
 * You don't have to learn an extra language or XML soup just for build purpose : get higher cohesion and lower cognitive load
+* You leverage of the power and flexibility of the hosting language
-* You can leverage of compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools.
-For static typed language as Java, it notably brings robustness to your builds.
+* You leverage of compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools.
+For static typed language as Java, it notably brings robustness to your builds
-* Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component.
+* Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component
 * You can master build complexity the same way you master code complexity (ie utility classes, inheritance, composition,...)
-* Using fluent style internal DSL, syntax get much more concise and explicit than a XML description would (so far, Jerkar concision is comparable to Gradle).
+* Using fluent style internal DSL, syntax get much more concise and explicit than a XML description would (so far, Jerkar concision is comparable to Gradle)
-* It's easier to dig into the build engine to investigate on behavior or discover system possibilities as builds are in essence, only API calls.
+* It's easier to dig into the build engine to investigate on behavior or discover system possibilities as builds are in essence, only API calls

 Additionally the following features were missing from mainstream existing tools :
-* Possibility to run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file.
+* Possibility to run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file
-* Possibility to write nothing-at-all for building projects (just relying on convention and/or IDE meta-data files).
+* Possibility to write nothing-at-all for building projects (just relying on convention and/or IDE meta-data files)

 # Main features
 Jerkar provides what a self respecting modern build system must and more :